 One in six adults expect to be still paying off their mortgage past the age of 65, according to research by Hargreaves Lansdown.
 With a growing number of retired borrowers, lenders are increasingly pushing back the maximum age that you can be at the end of a mortgage term.
 Meanwhile, mortgage repayments have jumped in recent years following a series of hikes in the Bank of England base rate.
 Lenders have started to cut their rates amid expectations that interest rates will fall this year, but they remain significantly higher than a few years ago.

-You’ll still need to make your repayments if you’ve a mortgage in retirement, but if your income is likely to fall substantially when you stop work, as most people’s does, there are also products available that can reduce your repayments in retirement, or enable you to wipe out your mortgage entirely.
+You’ll still need to make your repayments if you’ve a mortgage in retirement, but if your income is likely to fall substantially when you stop working, as most people’s does, there are also products available that can reduce your repayments in retirement, or enable you to wipe out your mortgage entirely.

 Here, we explain what happens to your mortgage when you retire, possible options to repay your mortgage, and where to seek advice.